When preparing for a computer programmer interview, it’s crucial to identify both your strengths and weaknesses.

 5. Adaptability:

-I have a proven track record of quickly adapting to new technologies, tools, and project requirements, allowing me to efficiently contribute to various projects.
+I have a proven track record of quickly adapting to new technologies, tools, and project requirements.
+This adaptability allows me to efficiently contribute to various projects.

 6. Creativity: